 Poor boiling water over the buds in the canning jar.
 Let the can sit for 24 hours.
 (PS - USE a canning jar as they are made for super high heat!)

 Notice how the color starts leaching almost immediately out of the buds.
 It is kind of amazing!

 See that purple can hiding back there behind the redbuds?
 Those would be lilac buds.
 While out gathering redbuds, there were also lilacs in bloom and we thought we would go ahead and make both.
 The process is the same -- just different flowers!

 Surprisingly, the variety of lilacs is almost the exact same color as the redbuds.
 Shocking how it went from bright and deep purple to saturated pink!

 Once the buds have sat for 24 hours, simply strain the liquids into a fresh jar, squeezing the buds to get out all the color and flavor you can!
 Isn't it a beautiful color?

 Once you have your flavored floral liquids, you will choose between an instant pectin and a classic pectin.
 You are supposed to be able to stir the instant pectin and sugar in, stir for 3 minutes then chill, but it did not work that well for us.
 We had much better luck with the classic pectin.
 The process is still very simple.
 The classic just needs heating.

 For classic pectin, add your liquid to a pot, add sugar, pectin (it looks like the powder in Jello!) and enough water to get up to the ratios listed on the pectin packaging.
-Also add in 1 T of lemon juice to add a little bite to the floral flavor.
+Also add in 1 T of lemon juice, which reacts with the flower extract to make the pink color.
 Heat to a boil, constantly stirring, turn heat down and stir for 3 minutes.
 Decant into a jar, chill and voila!
 You are done!